Oil painting: Process

 Old masters usually applied paint in thin layers known as "glazes" that allow light to penetrate completely through the layer, a method also simply called "indirect painting".
 This technique is what gives oil paintings their luminous characteristics.
 This method was first perfected through an adaptation of the egg tempera painting technique (egg yolks used as a binder, mixed with pigment), and was applied by the Early Netherlandish painters in Northern Europe with pigments usually ground in linseed oil.
 This approach has been called the "mixed technique" or "mixed method" in modern times.
 The first coat (the underpainting) is laid down, often painted with egg tempera or turpentine-thinned paint.
 This layer helps to "tone" the canvas and to cover the white of the gesso.
 Many artists use this layer to sketch out the composition.
 This first layer can be adjusted before proceeding further, an advantage over the "cartooning" method used in fresco technique.
 After this layer dries, the artist might then proceed by painting a "mosaic" of color swatches, working from darkest to lightest.
-The borders of the colors are blended together when the "mosaic" is completed and then left to dry before applying details.
+The borders of the colors are blended when the "mosaic" is completed and then left to dry before applying details.

 Artists in later periods, such as the Impressionist era (late 19th century), often expanded on this wet-on-wet method, blending the wet paint on the canvas without following the Renaissance-era approach of layering and glazing.
 This method is also called "alla prima".
 This method was created due to the advent of painting outdoors, instead of inside a studio, because while outside, an artist did not have the time to let each layer of paint dry before adding a new layer.
 Several contemporary artists use a combination of both techniques to add bold color (wet-on-wet) and obtain the depth of layers through glazing.

 When the image is finished and has dried for up to a year, an artist often seals the work with a layer of varnish that is typically made from dammar gum crystals dissolved in turpentine.
 Such varnishes can be removed without disturbing the oil painting itself, to enable cleaning and conservation.
-Some contemporary artists decide not to varnish their work, preferring the surface unvarnished.
+Some contemporary artists decide not to varnish their work, preferring the surface unvarnished to avoid a glossy look.